AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/faq.md

 Unique Visits are a subset of Visits.
 Whereas Visits are a count of every site visit, Unique Visits are unique cookies from those site visits.
 A person can account for multiple unique visits if they return with a different cookie identifier.

-**Are Touchpoint Counts the count of Bizible Touchpoints or Bizible Attribution Touchpoints?**
+**Are Touchpoint Counts the count of Buyer Touchpoints or Buyer Attribution Touchpoints?**

 It’s a count of what we consider “raw” touchpoints, or “user touchpoints” where it’s an aggregate of both, plus touches that didn’t result in a touchpoint on the Lead/Contact or Opportunity.